Website Nevada State College

 Certified Nurse Educator

-Five years of experience teaching nursing at the BSN, or higher, degree level
+Two years of full-time experience teaching nursing online at the BSN, or higher, degree level with highest preference given to RN-BSN experience

 Previous experience with accreditation (CCNE, CNEA, ACEN, or regional academic agencies)